-The ‘delayed’ sentinel lymph node biopsy has shown that 80% of women with high-risk DCIS can avoid unnecessary axilla surgery - but what is it like for patients who have to return?
+The ‘delayed’ sentinel lymph node biopsy has shown that many women with high-risk DCIS can avoid unnecessary axilla surgery - but what is the experience like for patients who have to return?

 Holly Miller, mother to a 12-year-old daughter in Virginia, was diagnosed with early-stage breast cancer back in April 2021, following a routine mammogram.
 Imaging and biopsy both identified suspicious DCIS in her right breast.

 As is the case for most women in Holly’s situation, there was initial trepidation, followed by a desire to learn about her options to enable her to tackle the diagnosis in the best possible way.

 In speaking to her surgeon, Shawna Willey, MD, she discovered ‘delayed’ sentinel lymph node biopsy, a procedure ideal for high-risk DCIS patients opting for a mastectomy.

 “Dr Willey was great in telling me about some of the latest procedures, including a new procedure [delayed SLNB] with Magtrace” explained Holly.

 Holly underwent a mastectomy on her right breast and full reconstruction, with the Magtrace® lymphatic tracer injected in the operating room ahead of surgery.

 Unfortunately, the results from pathology showed invasive disease, and further surgery would be required.
 “It was a surprise to get the phone call to say that I had invasive cancer.”
 Holly explained.